Swarit31/Swarit31.github.io/README.md

 # Work Experience
 ## Research assistant @ [Micro and Nano Manufacturing Laboratory](https://ceas.uc.edu/research/centers-labs/micro-and-nano-manufacturing-laboratory/research.html), University of Cincinnati      (_Aug 2022 – Exp.
 Dec 2025_)
 ### Design and development of an electrochemical milling process
-  -	A custom system was developed for horizontal electrochemical milling of titanium, tailored to meet specific project requirements.
+  -	A custom system was developed for horizontal electrochemical milling of grade 2 Titanium, tailored to meet specific project requirements.
-  -	System was small scale version of actual equipment, developed with an arduino implemented control system.
+  -	System was small scale down version of actual industrial equipment, developed with an arduino implemented control system.
 ### Study on gas films and sparking in ultrasonic electrochemical discharge machining
   -	Worked in wet lab environment performing ultrasonic vibration-assisted electrochemical discharge machining.
 Collect high-speed camera machining data of the process.
   - Using machine learning models CNN and MLP accurately predicted the location of sparks and the thickness of the gas film.